 Get the latest from TODAY

-Kidney stones are common and extremely painful.
-A kidney stone can be as small as a grain of sand but as large as a golf ball.
+Kidney stones, known medically as renal calculus or nephrolith, are common and extremely painful.
+A kidney stone can be as small as a grain of sand, but as large as a golf ball.

 They form when substances in the urine become concentrated and harden.
 The primary cause of kidney stones is dehydration.
 If someone is not properly hydrated, the body's fluids become more concentrated with dietary minerals, such as calcium.
 Being dehydrated increases the risk that the minerals will harden into jagged-edged little crystals.

-And if you've had one, it's likely they'll come back.
+And if you've had one, it's likely you'll have another.

 What does a kidney stone feel like?